cloudveiltech/Telegram-iOS/BUILD.md

 * Use `./make build -for dist -mode release` to make a build.

 # Build number
+The build system uses a numeric build number from a file at the project root.

-- Create a file `buildNumber.txt` at root folder
+* Create a file named `buildNumber.txt` in the repository root.
-- Put the build number on this before start a new build
+* Place a single integer in it (e.g. `101`) before starting a build.

+This value will be embedded in the generated .ipa and .dSYM archive filenames.